oleksandr-balabanov/topo-augmentation-ML-protocol/README.md

 ## The code

 The code is given in format of jupter notebooks.
-There are two folders correspoding to two in our article: topological systems in 1d class AIII and 2d class A. Each folder contains seperate files for creating the datasets and for training the neural network classifiers.
+There are two folders correspoding to two different cases considered in our article: topological systems in 1d class AIII and 2d class A. Each folder contains seperate files for creating the datasets and for training the neural network classifiers.